TheRenegadeCoder/newsletter-signup/index.md

   - [*The Renegade Coder* membership page][2]
   - [The Sample Programs open-source project][3]

+For an example of what you can expect to receive, check out the [newsletter archive][4] which contains the last 20 newsletters.

 Below, you will find the signup form.
 Upon completion, you will be redirected to a Mailchimp page which will give you further instructions on how to confirm your subscription.